Mamikon: A Story of a Lonely Soul

 “Yes, man can get used to anything very fast.”

 He lit another cigarette.
 I was finishing the second cup of tea, thinking about my parents.
-The stranger was walking back and fro, hands crossed at the back.
+The stranger was walking back and fro, hands crossed at his back.

 “Maybe you could stay here tonight, hmm?
+What do you say?
 And I’ll take you to the road tomorrow.”

 I checked the time.
 It’s been two hours already since I entered the hut of the stranger.